crowdsecurity/opnsense-plugin-crowdsec/README.md

 Please keep this key since you will not be able to retrieve it!
 ```
 - On OPNSense, edit `/usr/local/etc/crowdsec/bouncers/crowdsec-firewall-bouncer.yaml`
-  and replace `api_key: ` with the output from the previous command on the LAPI server
+  and replace `api_key: ` with the output from the previous command on the LAPI server.
+  `api_url:` should already be set to your central LAPI server's URL.
-- Reload Crowdsec again, either with `service crowdsec reload` or by clicking Apply
+- Restart Crowdsec, either with `service crowdsec restart` or by clicking Apply
   in the web interface.

 Upgrade
 -------